SampleEnvironment/SECoP/protocol/specification/messages/errors.rst

 .. errorclass:: NotCheckable

-    The requested check can not be performed on the specified parameter (i.e. on parameters, where no :ref:`checkable <prop-checkable>` property is present, or if it is set to false).
+    The requested check can not be performed on the specified parameter (i.e. on parameters, where no `checkable` property is present, or if it is set to false).

 .. errorclass:: WrongType